The initiative is rolling out in three phases, as follows:

 - The CMS-1500 must be submitted with a detailed narrative report to be considered a valid submission.
 Guidance on Required Medical Narratives and Attachments

-- Many Workers' compensation payers will accept Form CMS-1500 medical billing files from XML submission partners (can be EDI or other agreed upon format) and electronically return acknowledgments of receipt of Form CMS-1500 files.
-Such acknowledgments (including receipt date) will be forwarded from the XML submission partners back to providers and the Board.
+- Workers' compensation payers may accept CMS-1500 medical billing files from XML submission partners (can be EDI or other agreed-upon format) and electronically return acknowledgments of receipt.
+Acknowledgments (including receipt date) will be forwarded from the XML submission partners back to providers.

-- The XML submission partners will be required to be submit CMS-1500 and narrative reports to the Board within seven business days of receipt from the provider.
-When a CMS-1500 form and narrative report is not accepted by the payer within three business days, the XML submission partner will be required to advise the provider and seek direction as to whether to continue electronic submission attempts or submit the CMS-1500 and narrative report in paper format.
+- The XML submission partners will be required to submit CMS-1500 and narrative reports to the Board within seven business days of receipt from the provider.
+When a CMS-1500 and narrative report are not accepted by the payer within three business days, the XML submission partner will be required to advise the provider and seek direction as to whether to continue electronic submission attempts or submit the CMS-1500 and narrative report in paper format.
 The reporting requirements of the Workers' Compensation Law and its regulations, specifically 12 NYCRR §325-1.3, remain unchanged.
 Providers (and XML submission partners on behalf of providers) are required to remain compliant with these reporting requirements.

 Phase 2 – Mandatory Payer Acceptance of Electronic Billing and Explanation of Benefit / Explanation of Review (EOB/EOR) Transmittal (October 1, 2021)

 Starting October 1, 2021, workers' compensation payers must electronically accept the CMS-1500 (can be EDI or other agreed-upon format) from the XML submission partner and return electronic acknowledgement of receipt.

 Payers are required to have one or more Board-approved XML submission partners.
 Payers must designate with the Board the XML submission partner(s) from whom they will accept medical bills by October 30, 2021.